perezlidia/SADEW-AridMonitor/README.md

 # SADEW-AridMonitor
+> [!NOTE]
+> SADEW (for its acronym in Spanish: Sistema de Apoyo a la toma de Decisiones Espacial Web).

 SADEW is a geotechnical web platform to support spatial decision-making for the monitoring of arid zones in Northwest Mexico, which can show the retrospective, actual, and prospective behavior of these regions, applying a series of computational tools and data integration methods, which can be scalable at regional, national and global levels.

 >To develop this project, [specialized software](https://github.com/perezlidia/SADEW-AridMonitor?tab=readme-ov-file#software-requirement) was necessary.